aridjayarecipes/cutesrecipes.web.app/content/post/2438-simple-way-to-prepare-award-winning-fried-cabbage-and-amp-bacon.md

-So that is going to wrap this up with this special food fried cabbage &amp; bacon recipe.
+So that is going to wrap this up with this special food fried cabbage & bacon recipe.
 Thanks so much for your time.
 I'm confident you will make this at home.
 There's gonna be interesting food at home recipes coming up.
 Don't forget to save this page in your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!